-- Awards will be given to foundations for completed or ongoing initiatives that are executed in partnership with any local, regional, or federal government.
-The initiative submitted should have been either (1) completed between June 10, 2013-June 10, 2014, or (2) if ongoing, in effect since at least June 10, 2013. - Award winners from 2013 are ineligible to apply for one year following their award.
+- Awards will be given to ten foundations for completed or ongoing initiatives that are executed in partnership with any local, regional, or federal government.
+Recognizing the unique challenges, opportunities, and promise present in rural America, at least three awards will be awarded to rural initiatives.
+The initiative submitted should have been either (1) completed between February 2016-February 2017, or (2) if ongoing, in effect since at least February 2016. - Award winners from 2016 are ineligible to apply for one year following their award.